Sheekaboom/sheekaboom.github.io/projects/carpentry/_drafts/small-grill-stand.md

 materials: [[lumber_generic_2x6x8,2],[lumber_generic_2x3x8,2],[lumber_generic_4x4x8,2],[screws_deck_1.5in,1]]

 steps: [ # list of steps
+    { name: Cut lumber to size,
+      text: We will begin by cutting all of the required size lumber we need before putting anything together.,
+      directions: [
+        { text: Cut 5 x 20” boards from the 2”x6” lumber (or 18” length for no overhang on top surface) }, { text: Cut 3 x 18” boards from the 2”x6” lumber },
+        { text: Cut 4 x 18” boards from the 2”x3” lumber (an 8’ board will produce 4 x 18” boards plus a single board just about 23.5” after accounting for the kerf) }, { text: Cut 4 x 23.5” boards from the 2”x3” lumber },
+        { text: Cut 4 x 26.5” boards from the 4”x4” lumber }
+      ]
+    },

     { name: Create the frame,
     directions: [
         { text: Connect 2 x (2”x3”x23.5”) beams between the legs (4”x4”x26.5” pieces) flush with (or slightly above) the top of the 4”x4” beams at a 23.5” distance to create two sides. },